MaterializeInc/materialize/doc/developer/design/20240411_graceful_reconfiguration_of_managed_clusters_v1.md

 the cluster to know when a reconfigure event started, then we could compare the event + the duration to now and send a `ReconfigureFinalization` decision.

-To me the reconfigure schedule exists only to interact with actions taken from `ALTER CLUSTER` statements and is not really a property of the cluster, so I'm not very bullish on this syntax.
-I could be convinced that this is more ergonimic.
+It seems like the reconfiguration task exists only to interact with actions taken from `ALTER CLUSTER` statements are not a property of the cluster, so I'm not very bullish on this syntax.
+I could be convinced that this is more ergonomic.

 ## Open Questions

-### How do we handle multiple schedules?
-If this feature is introducing multiple schedules we'll need some rules governing the interaction between schedules.
-There's a world where each schedule needs to consider its interaction with all other schedules and that seems kind of scary.

 ### How do we handle clusters with sinks and sources?
 There is a current limitation around clusters with sources where the replication